mubarakcoded/merchant_deposits/README.md

 INSTALLATION
 ------------

-clone the project from github repository or extract the archive file to a specified folder
+clone the project from this github repository https://github.com/mubarakcoded/merchant_deposits  or extract the downloaded archive file to a specified folder

 create a database called deposits in your mysql application